 Charleston, South Carolina

 A friend from college recently had a little girl, so I wanted to pop in to say hello.
 This was a little outside the regular route, but it was worth the detour for a quick visit and an overnight.
+Here’s a few hotel options for Charleston, including the funky and upscale Vendue Hotel.

 We hit this city on the way back from Miami after about eight hours of driving.
 An overnight was just what we needed to recharge for the long haul the next morning.
 Savannah is a beautiful place with old-school charm along the Savannah River and downtown.